 - Two recommendations that speak directly to the applicant’s academic and interpersonal skills using the official recommendation form provided by the Office of Graduate Enrollment Services

-- Personal statement, maximum 500 words, describing the applicant’s background and motivation entering the field of study, as well as the applicant’s rationale for applying to Marymount’s Forensic and Legal Psychology program
+- Personal statement, approximately 500 words, describing the applicant’s definition and understanding of forensic and legal psychology, as well as the applicant’s career goals, and indicating how these fit with the Forensic and Legal Psychology MA at Marymount University.

 - Declare their intent to complete the concentration by the spring semester of their first year in the program